 Lace Market: Just south of Hockley, the Lace Market is deemed the most desirable pocket of Nottingham.
-During the 19th century it was at the heart of the city’s thriving lace trade and home to several red-brick warehouses.
+During the 19th century, it was at the heart of the city’s thriving lace trade and home to several red-brick warehouses.
 When the lace industry declined, these buildings were converted to modern apartments for city centre living.

 Getting around and about Nottingham

-Cross Country, East Midlands and Northern Rail train services all stop at Nottingham.
+By train: Cross Country, East Midlands and Northern Rail train services all stop at Nottingham.
 Journey times to Sheffield or Leicester are around an hour, while London is 90 minutes away.
 Trains to major destinations like these leave every half hour from Nottingham Station.

-Nottingham is located just off the M1 motorway, providing great access to London by car in less than three hours.
+By car: Nottingham is located just off the M1 motorway, providing great access to London by car in less than three hours.
 The M1 also connects Nottingham and Sheffield to the north and Leicester to the south.
 Both are around a 30-minute drive away, traffic permitting.